Laura Jane Grace

-Early life and musical beginnings
+Early life

 Grace was born in Fort Benning, Georgia, the eldest child of United States Army Major Thomas Gabel and Bonnie Gabel (née Grace).
 Grace has a brother named Mark, who is six years younger.
 The family moved frequently between military bases due to their father's military career, living briefly in Fort Hood, Texas; Pennsylvania; Ohio; Germany; and at a NATO post in Naples, Italy, during the Gulf War.
 When she was 8 years old while living in Italy, Grace bought her first guitar from Sears mail order with money saved from mowing lawns.
 Grace initially took guitar lessons from an army officer's wife, but ended up teaching herself how to play.

 When she was 12 years old, Grace's parents had an acrimonious divorce, which led to Grace and her brother moving with their mom from Naples, Italy – where their father remained – to Naples, Florida, to live with their maternal grandmother.
 In contrast to her time in Italy, Grace has said that moving to Florida was a difficult adjustment.
 Constantly bullied at school, Grace was drinking alcohol and taking drugs by age 13, substances which included pot, LSD, and cocaine.
 Grace was arrested for possession of marijuana at 14 and went on to struggle with addiction for years.
 Grace also regularly skipped school, eventually dropping out of high school.

 Grace has suffered from depression, attributing her "first memorable bout" to feelings of gender dysphoria after her first sexual relationship.
 She also noted that depression occurs in both sides of her family, with her grandmother (also called Grace) being admitted to hospital regularly.

 While in junior high school Grace became a fan of punk rock, attracted to the nihilistic and anarchistic ideals of the genre.
 At age 13, she played bass in her first band, known as both the Black Shadows and the Leather Dice as they had never agreed on a name.
 The band was formed with members of her youth group at church.
 Their first gigs were at church talent shows playing Nirvana and Pearl Jam covers.